 The transition is interesting viewed from the eye of the storm.
 The waves generated have conformed nicely to that of all adoption waves, with a number of bellwethers coming before the true market adoption.
-In its simplest form, CJM is just a way of visually illustrating a particular individual’s experience.
+In its simplest form, customer journey mapping is just a way of visually illustrating a particular individual’s customer journey stages.
 Many organizations have these types of journey maps; they are great at communicating a particular story and generally focus on the best path through a series of interactions.

 Some see this as all that journey maps have to offer.
 However, those visuals are just the snap-shots of the end of destination; they don’t answer the questions, “How do we get there?”,“Why are we going?”, or “How much is it going to cost?”
 You have to know where your starting point is before you can plot a course elsewhere.
 In order to do that as a product or services provider, you need to start with your customer and identify exactly what their experience is today.
 In summary, you need to understand: